-Last month, the United States Supreme Court handed down a significant decision in Students for Fair Admissions v.
-President & Fellows of Harvard College, No. 20-1199 (U.S. June 29, 2023) ("SFFA").
-In that case, the Supreme Court struck down Harvard's and the University of North Carolina's race-based admissions policies and reaffirmed the absolute equality of all citizens of the United States politically and civilly before their own laws."
+Last month, the United States Supreme Court handed down a significant decision in Students for Fair Admissions u.
+Forsident & Fellaus of Harorad College.
+As 20-1199 (U.S. June 29, 2023) (SEFAT).
+In that case, the Supreme Court struck down Harvard's and the University of North Carolina's race-based admissions policies and reaffirmed "the absolute equality of all citizens of the United States politically and civilly before their own laws."
 SFFA, slip op., at 10.
 Notably, the Court also recognized that federal civil-rights statutes prohibiting private entities from engaging in race discrimination apply at least as broadly as the prohibition against race discrimination found in the Equal Protection Clause.
-See SFFA, slip op. at 6 n.2.
-And the Court reiterated that this commitment to racial equality extends to "other areas of life," such as employment and contracting.
-Id. at 13.
-In sum, the Court powerfully reinforced the principle that all racial discrimination, no matter the motivation, is invidious and unlawful: "Eliminating racial discrimination means eliminating all of it."
-Id. at 15 (emphasis added).
+See SFFA, slip op.
+45 n.2.
+And the Court reiter acted that this contracting.
+JL at 13.
+In sum, the Court powerfully reinforced the principle that all racial discrimination, no matter the motivation, is invitious and unlawful: "Eliminating added)."

-We ask that you comply with these race-neutral- principles in your employment
+We ask that you comply with these race-neutral- $\ensuremath{\mathsf{principles}}$ in your employment and contracting practices.